-The moving, eye-opening memoir of an innocent man detained at Guantánamo Bay for 14 years: a story of humanity in the unlikeliest of places and an unprecedented look at life at Guantánamo on the eve of its 20th anniversary
+This moving, eye-opening memoir of an innocent man detained at Guantánamo Bay for fifteen years tells a story of humanity in the unlikeliest of places and an unprecedented look at life at Guantánamo.

-Twenty years after 9/11, Guantánamo remains open, and at a moment of due reckoning, Mansoor Adayfi helps us understand what actually happened there–both the horror and the beauty–a stunning record of an experience we cannot afford to forget.
+Twenty years later, Guantánamo remains open, and at a moment of due reckoning, Mansoor Adayfi helps us understand what actually happened there—both the horror and the beauty—a vital chronicle of an experience we cannot afford to forget.

 Get recommended reads, deals, and more from Hachette